Chapter 3: Search techniques

 Another easy way to get books from other libraries is to check our Partner libraries through Quick Search.
 Near the top of the Advanced Search screen, two buttons give you a choice between ISU Library and Partner libraries.

 Another way to locate books and library materials anywhere is to use WorldCat, a database that searches the catalogs of thousands of libraries across the world, including the ISU Library and Ames Public Library.
-When you find a book you’d like in your search results, click on its title to see more information about it.
+When you find a book you’d like in your search results, click on the title to open its full item record.
 To check if ISU owns a copy of the book, use the Find a copy in the library section and type in your zip code in the Enter your location box (the zip code for ISU is 50011).
-This will help you know whether a nearby library owns a copy.
-Once you know this, you can determine if you want to go to that library to check it out right away, or request that the item be sent to you through Interlibrary Loan.
+This will help you determine whether a nearby library owns a copy.
+Then you can decide if you want to go to that library to check it out right away, or request that the item be sent to you through Interlibrary Loan.

 If Iowa State University doesn’t have a copy of the book you want, you can select the ILLiad link located just below the book’s information (ILLiad is the name for Iowa State University’s ILL service).
 If you click the ILLiad link in WorldCat and then login with your ISU NetID, WorldCat will import your book’s information into the Interlibrary Loan request form for you.
 Be sure you click Submit to complete your request!